 Conference website and conference management software

 The OC is responsible for creating and managing a conference website where all information is promptly and clearly published, following the planned schedule.
 The MEI website will redirect the page http://music-encoding.org/community/conference to the current conference website.
-Previous conference websites (managed directly by MEI until 2015) are available at the address http://music-encoding.org/archive.
+Previous conference websites (which were managed directly by MEI until 2015) are available at http://music-encoding.org/archive.

-The use of a conference management system is a responsibility of the OC.
-In recent years, ConfTool (http://conftool.net) has been used for the conference and its continued use is recommended, but not required.
-Set-up and maintenance of the conference management software is a responsibility that should be assigned to a member of the OC who is comfortable with the technical and time commitment.
-The member with this role provides an interface between the PC and the OC and must work well with both committees.
-In case ConfTool is chosen, MEI can provide initial advice/assistance to the ConfTool manager and possibly financial assistance.
+Since it has far-reaching effects on organizers, submitters, and registrants alike, the use of conference management software is an absolute requirement.
+Furthermore, unless serious legal or technical issues prevent it, the use of the ConfTool conference management system (http://conftool.net) is required for MEC.
+Potential hosts are encouraged to discuss any legal or technical difficulties with the MEI Board early in the submission process.
+Set-up and maintenance of the software is a responsibility that should be assigned to a member of the OC who is comfortable with the technical and time commitment.
+The OC member with this role provides an interface between the PC and the OC and must work well with both committees.
+The MEI Board will provide initial advice/assistance to the ConfTool manager and financial assistance, if funds are available.

 The conference host (represented by the Chair of the OC) is responsible for all expenses generated by the conference.
 In addition, the conference should not generate a profit for the hosting institution.

 Funds that remain after all bills are paid should be transferred to the MEI account at the Mainz Academy of Science, to be used for the following year’s conference.
 After each conference, the MEI Board will inform the incoming Chair of the OC about the availability of funds, but in making the initial budget it should be assumed that no funds will be available.